 Our CO2 trajectory

 Contributing to the fight against climate change is about ensuring that each measure taken, each decision made is relevant.
 We are, therefore, working on this topic collaboratively with renowned scientific experts and stakeholders.
-We have subsequently shared our CO2 trajectory with the SBT (Science Based Target) initiative, which approved it in several areas.
+We have subsequently shared our CO2 trajectory with the SBTi (Science Based Target) initiative, which approved it in several areas.

 The end goal is to align ourselves with the trajectory of worldwide greenhouse gas reduction in emissions and maintaining global warming below 1.5 °C. This objective was set by the Paris Agreement during the COP21 in 2015.